upstage-org/upstage_backend/README.md

 ## Setup OS

-You need to install Docker, Nginx, and Certbot on all three machines.
+Install Docker, Nginx, and Certbot on all three machines.

 ### 1. Debian